JackyXu-Cool/php_login_system/README.md

 ### Login & Registration System

-A login and registration system created with PHP
+A login and registration system developed with PHP